 The Hybrid Connectivity Approach for IoT Health Care

-On the other hand, a cellular-connected medical device, such as a blood pressure monitor that does not rely on connecting to a hub or a smartphone hotspot, has the advantage of being fully autonomous.
-It can talk to the cloud and be monitored remotely and used in a mobile setting such as inside a moving vehicle.
+On the other hand, a cellular-connected medical device (e.g., a blood pressure monitor) does not rely on connecting to a hub or a smartphone hotspot.
+It is fully autonomous.
+It can talk directly to the cloud, be monitored remotely and be used in a mobile setting (e.g., inside a moving vehicle).

 Finding the Right IoT Connectivity Solution

 Connectivity is a pivotal component of every connected health care device.
-Telit offers intelligent insights into the industry and can provide expertise to help you make connectivity an intrinsic part of your design.
-Telit offers cellular, Wi-Fi and Bluetooth, and GNSS hardware modules and data cards and cost-optimized cellular connectivity plans that can lower the device’s total cost of ownership.
+Telit Cinterion offers intelligent insights into the industry and can provide expertise to help you make connectivity an intrinsic part of your design.
+We provide modules and data cards with cellular, Wi-Fi, Bluetooth wireless technology and GNSS.
+We also offer cost-optimized cellular connectivity plans that can lower the device’s total cost of ownership.